How to use IBM® App Connect with ServiceNow

 Client ID and Client secret

-An automatically generated client ID and a client secret (which is user-specified, or can be auto-generated if you leave the field blank).
+An automatically generated client ID and a client secret (which is user-specified, or can be auto-generated if the field is empty).
 For information about obtaining a client ID and client secret, see Create an endpoint for clients to access the instance in the ServiceNow documentation.
 You can copy and paste the client ID and client secret values into App Connect when prompted.

 Tip: You can use the ServiceNow Application Registries screen to select an OAuth client application and copy its client ID and client secret values.
 You can also use this screen to create a new OAuth client application for use with App Connect.
 To go to this screen, type oauth in the filter navigator, then click Application Registry > New > Create an OAuth API endpoint for external clients.